arakasi72/rtinst/README.md

 	cat ~/rtinst.info

-####4.
-Additional scripts
+####3.
+Admin Scripts

 A number of additional scripts will be installed that carry out a variety of useful functions.
-These will be installed by the main script but if you want to get the latest versions you can run the following:
+These will be installed by the main script.
+So you don't need to remember all the script names you can run rtadmin which will, present a menu to launch the other scripts listed in this section.

-	sudo rtgetscripts
+	sudo rtadmin

 If you get an error run the following, you will only need to this once, and subsequently the prior command will work